GravitySketch/BackendInterviewPublic/README.md

 ### InterviewServiceUAT
 It contains a user acceptance test example to demo how to write a test for the rest api you provided.

-# Level of Requirements

-### Graduates to Junior level
-We expect you to be able to:
-* Learn and understand how Google protobuf works in this project.
-* Read and understand what the example code does.
-* Learn, understand and follow the rest api process flow.
-* Learn, follow the example, and write your own api implementation.

-You **don't** need to implement tasks 1, 2, 3, 4 and the game.
-You just need to be able to demonstrate the points above.

-We expect you to finish those bullet points in less than 3 hours.

-### Experienced Candidates
-We expect you to finish all points in graduate to junior level as well as meet the requirements listed above to complete the game in no more than 2 hours time.

-# What's next?

-### Graduates to Junior level
-Tell us if you are confident to meet our expectation or not.
-If you are, we would move to the next interview and discuss this project with you.

-### Experienced Candidates
-Submit your code implementation, we will review your code and give you our feedback.
-We will discuss your code and design with you in the next interview